Latest Research: Why Investors Drift Short-Term

 -

-Abid Ali Awan - 18 Apr, 2026
+Abid Ali Awan - Published 18 Apr, 2026 Reviewed 19 May, 2026

 What recent research is saying

 That matters because last-minute research often feels like diligence without actually improving judgment.
-If your research window is short and emotionally charged, you are less likely to compare alternatives, think in probabilities, or slow yourself down.
+When your research window is short and emotionally charged, you are less likely to compare alternatives, think in probabilities, or slow yourself down.

 Then in November 2025, Hohyun Kim published a paper in Finance Research Letters showing that using social media for investment information is associated with greater short-termism among retail investors.
 The effect was stronger among younger and overconfident investors.
 That does not mean every finance account or online discussion is useless.
 It means the medium itself can push investors toward shorter holding periods, more urgency, and more reactive behavior.

 The newest angle comes from a 2026 paper in the Journal of Financial Literacy and Wellbeing.
 Marc Hofstetter and José Nicolás Rosas studied nearly a quarter of a million investors in two collapsed Colombian Ponzi schemes.
-Education and household resources were associated with better outcomes, but the broader result is more sobering: even the more educated groups still suffered losses on average, and the majority of participants lost money.
-In plain English, being relatively smarter than the crowd is not the same thing as being protected from a speculative environment.
+Education and household resources were associated with better outcomes, but the broader result is sobering: even the more educated groups still suffered losses on average, and the majority of participants lost money.
+In plain English, being relatively smarter than the crowd is not the same as being protected from a speculative environment.

 The mindset lesson behind all three papers